Ramachandra-2k96/MedAssist/README.md

 - Medication and appointment reminders (with special alerts for pregnant women and children)
 - Speech-to-text engine for transcribing doctors' spoken instructions into readable SMS and printable formats
 - Emoji-based, color-coded medicine schedule showing tablet size, shape, and color
-- Secure storage of health documents (lab reports, X-rays, prescriptions)
+- Secure storage of health documents (lab reports, X-rays, prescriptions) in Google Cloud Storage
 - Doctor monitoring of patient status, query responses, and secure sharing of medical history
 - NLP integration for enhanced user interaction and automated health query responses
 - Support for both digital (web app) and paper-based options for maximum inclusivity
+- Comprehensive Terms & Conditions and Privacy Policy pages
+- Admin panel for managing doctors with email-based authentication

 The system combines automation, visual aids, multilingual support, and intuitive design to improve compliance, reduce confusion, ease healthcare providers' workload, and enhance overall healthcare delivery.